Nielsenfam/NightSkyTFT/README.md

 ```

+## 17. Setup console on the TFT display

-## 17. If you want the boot sequence to show up on the TFT display, edit config.txt to rotate display 180 degrees
+This is also optional, but if you want the boot sequence to show up on the TFT display do this.

+First if you need to rotate the display, edit config.txt to rotate display 180 degrees

 ```
 sudo vi /boot/config.txt
 ```

-add line at end:

 ```
 display_rotate=2
 ```

-then edit the codlin.txt file:
+then edit the cmdlin.txt file:

 ```
 sudo vi /boot/cmdline.txt
 ```

-after rootwait enter:
+after rootwait add the following:

 ```